kschuler/ling104/index.md

 ## Schedule
 Schedule is subject to change.
-All Zoom recordings (Z), lecture slides (S), and in-class assignments (A) will be posted here.
+Where you see {S, Z, A}, this refers to the lecture slides (S), Zoom recording (Z), and in-class assignment (A) for that day.
 Links to readings, lecture notes, and other resources will be posted here as the week approaches.

 Wk  | Lecture | Readings | Resources
   --- | --- | --- | ---